shadowson4417/HD-Denied-Reasons/HD-Denied-Reasons.wiki/deny.md

 You requested ...

-## For-Hire/Tutors Missing Roles
+## Tutors Missing Roles
-To go for-hire/tutor you need the correlating skill roles.
+To post as a tutor you need the correlating skill roles: ...

 Register: https://hiddendevelopers.com/index.php?/register/